anoopmundathan/twitter-api/README.md

 # twitter-api
 Treehouse - Project7 - Build a Twitter Interface

 Twitter’s REST API to access Twitter profile information and render to the user.
-The page authenticate access to Twitter profile and use this access to populate three columns on your page:
+The page authenticate access to Twitter profile and use this access to populate three columns with twitter data.

 This app does following
- Display 5 most recent tweets, 5 most recent friends and  5 most recent private messages.
+ * Display 5 most recent tweets
+ * Display 5 most recent friends
+ * Display most recent private messages
- Ability to post new tweet
+ * Ability to post new tweet

 # Installation
 ```